 No products in the cart.

 First of all, what is a blog?
 The term “blog” comes from “web log” which can best be described as an online journal or diary.
 I used to think that blogging was reserved for authors and newspaper columnists.
-But, blogging is one of the best ways for small businesses to integrate into an onlinebusiness marketing toolespecially if you’re an artist, photographer or handmade crafter.
+But, blogging is one of the best ways for small business to integrate into an online business marketing tool especially if you’re and artist, photographer or handmade crafter.

 Your collectors and customers want to hear the story behind your work and the process of creation.
 A blog gives you the opportunity to share your story and the ‘how and why’ you create your artwork, photography or craft.

 It is a fact that is does take some effort to maintain a blog, but it’s definitely worth it!

 Here are 3 Reasons to Start a Blog for Your Creative Business: